Functional Blood Analysis and Optimal Ranges

 MCH

-The optimal ranges for MCV are between 26 and 33 pg while the functional ranges for optimal health are between 28 and 32 pg.
+The optimal ranges for MCH are between 26 and 33 pg while the functional ranges for optimal health are between 28 and 32 pg.
 High levels indicate megaloblastic anemia associated with deficiencies in folate or B12.
 Low levels indicate microcytic anemia which is typically associated with blood loss or low iron levels.

 MCHC